We would love to hear from you! (262) 214-1174

 How to Legally Evict Tenants in Walworth County, WI

-While Wisconsin's eviction laws are designed to provide relief to landlords with tenants that will not comply with the rental agreement, these laws also protect the rights of those tenants from unfair eviction.
-Legally evicting a tenant in Wisconsin can be uncomplicated with the help of an attorney, but it is critical to comply with all landlord-tenant statutes.
+While Wisconsin's eviction laws are designed to provide relief to landlords with tenants who won't comply with their rental agreements, these laws also protect the rights of those tenants from unfair eviction.
+Legally evicting a tenant in Wisconsin can be simplified with the help of a landlord and tenant attorney, but it is critical to comply with all landlord-tenant statutes.

 The eviction rules are particularly strict when a lease has an unexpired fixed term.
 The only way to legally evict a tenant during their lease is with a valid cause of eviction.
-The rules are more lax when a lease has expired but the tenant has not yet left.
-In that situation, a landlord may file for an eviction immediately.
+The rules are laxer when a lease has expired, but the tenant has not yet left.
+In that situation, an eviction attorney can assist a landlord in filing for an immediate eviction.

 The Wisconsin Eviction Process

 The process for eviction in Wisconsin is lengthy and must be followed to the letter.
+That's why consulting with a landlord and tenant attorney is essential.
 If a landlord skips a step or otherwise fails to comply with the process, it could cost that landlord time and money.
-The process for a Wisconsin eviction is outlined below.
+The process for a Wisconsin eviction is outlined below:

 1. Serve the tenant with the eviction notice